canonical/snapd/bootloader/piboot.md

 is run as part of the snap bootstrap code (see `boot.updatePibootKernelStatus()` function).
 Running it from the initramfs ensures that the code is run only once in boot.
-This code looks at the kernel command and checks if `kernel_status=trying` is present to change the status in the environment file to `try`.
+This code looks at the kernel command line and checks if `kernel_status=trying` is present to change the status in the environment file to `try`.
 Once snapd starts, it will check and set `kernel_status` in the usual way for any bootloader.